 This waffle stitch dishcloth is made with basic crochet stitches and is a great project for a crocheter who’d like to try something a bit more challenging.

-Find the free crochet dishcloth pattern below to get started crocheting today.
+Find the free crochet dishcloth pattern below to get started crocheting today on this fun and unique looking project.

 How to Make a Crochet Waffle Stitch Dishcloth